Public Transport in Phuket

 Michelin on a budget – it’s possible

-Phuket has affordable cafes featured in the famous guide, which means the food is guaranteed to be delicious.
+Phuket has budget-friendly cafes that are featured in the famous Michelin Guide.
+This means the food is guaranteed to be delicious.
 Insider recommends what you absolutely must try.
 Ton Mayom Google Maps rating: 4.7 This place is renowned for its traditional Thai cuisine.
-A fiery dish in every sense — a signature dish...
+A fiery dish in every sense —...

 Join Insider on Social Media